 Excuse me, May you explain that again?

-Asking for a favor in Spanish using PODRÍA
+Asking for favors in Spanish using PODRÍA

 ¿(Tú) Podrías ayudarme a terminar mi plan?